Part of: SSAS pension

 Death benefits - frequently asked questions

 Yes.
 If you die before taking benefits, the full value of your SSAS fund can be paid as a lump sum to one or more nominated beneficiaries.
 You nominate them by writing to the scheme administrator.
-The lump sum is typically outside your estate for Inheritance Tax purposes and, for deaths before age 75, is paid free of Income Tax.
-After age 75, lump sums are subject to Income Tax at the beneficiary's marginal rate.
+For deaths before age 75, the lump sum is generally paid free of Income Tax.
+After age 75, lump sums are subject to Income Tax at the beneficiary's own rate.
+How the fund is treated for Inheritance Tax is changing from April 2027 - speak to TLPI to understand the current position and how to plan ahead.

 A dependant's pension is an ongoing income paid from the SSAS to a surviving spouse, civil partner, common-law partner, child under 23, or financially dependent adult.
 It continues until the dependant dies or, for a child, reaches the age limit.
 The dependant's pension is subject to Income Tax in the usual way.
 The scheme rules and any nomination expression on file determine how the fund is split between multiple dependants.